 Internet: No internet, cell or wifi

 About: Right at the beginning of Bahia Concepcion (from the north) – very easy access road.
-Also very easy in prime season – January – March.
+Also very busy in prime season – January – March.
 This spot is extremely big rig friendly and any size rig could fit here.

 Hookups: No hookups